CarlosManuel02/Java-DB/README.md

 ```java
 db.createFile();
 ```

+This method is called automatically when you create a new instance of the `DataBase` class.

 The file is created in the same path as the project, the name of the file will be as the name of the `database` with the `Log.txt` extension.